clns/gitlab-cli/README.md

 gitlab-cli label copy --from <repoA> -r <repoB>
 ```

+repoA and repoB are repository names saved in the [config file](#specifying-a-repository).

 > Tip: For repositories on the same installation, you can specify the `--from` repo as `group/repo`, as a convenience, in which case the repository is considered on the same GitLab instance as the target repo.

 #### Update labels that match a regex